Methylenetetrahydrofolate Reductase (MTHFR) 2 Variants

-Determine genetic contribution to hyperhomocysteinemia for individuals with elevated plasma homocysteine.
-Not recommended for recurrent pregnancy loss, thrombophilia screening, neural tube defect risk assessment, or testing of family members of individuals with identified MTHFR variants.
+Examines one genetic factor that contributes to hyperhomocysteinemia.
+Test is not recommended for recurrent pregnancy loss, thrombophilia screening, or neural tube defect risk assessment, or for family members of individuals with known MTHFR variants.

 Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).